bhisaac/5eFP/5eFP-SRD.md

 ### Critical Failure

 Rolling the minimum result, sometimes called a critical failure, on a die ignores the DC and is considered an automatic failure.
 A 5% or lower on a d100 is considered a critical failure.
-According to 5eFP, automatic failure is considered bad enough to override any critical fumble rules.
+According to 5eFP, automatic failure is considered bad enough to override any additional penalties when rolling a critical failure.

 > Some systems consider higher numbers as failures.
 A critical failure in such a system, then, is the highest number on the die, and 95% or higher on a d100 is considered a critical failure.